robotastic/trunk-recorder/docs/INSTALL-MAC.md

 # MacOS
-There are two main "package managers" used on MacOS: Homebrew and MacPorts.
+There are two main "package managers" used on MacOS: [Homebrew](#using-homebrew) and [MacPorts](#using-macports).
 Trunk-recorder can be installed with dependencies from one or the other

 ## Using Homebrew
-Tested on macOS Catalina 10.15.7 with the following packages:
+Tested on macOS Ventura 13.2 with the following packages:

-- homebrew 3.4.10
+- homebrew 3.6.21
-- cmake 3.23.1
+- cmake 3.25.2
-- gnuradio 3.9.3.0
+- gnuradio 3.10.5.1
-- uhd 4.2.0.0
+- uhd 4.4.0.0
 - pkgconfig 0.29.2
 - cppunit 1.15.1
-- openssl 3.0.3
+- openssl 3.0.7
-- fdk-aac-encoder 1.0.2
+- fdk-aac-encoder 1.0.3
 - sox 14.4.2
-- pybind11 2.9.2
+- pybind11 2.10.3

-### Install Homebrew
+#### Install Homebrew
 See [the Brew homepage](https://brew.sh) for more information.
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

-### Install GNURadio and other dependencies
+#### Install GNURadio and other dependencies
 ```bash
 brew install gnuradio uhd cmake pkgconfig cppunit openssl fdk-aac-encoder sox pybind11
 ```
-### Install the OsmoSDR Package for GNURadio
+#### Install the OsmoSDR Package for GNURadio
 See the gr-osmosdr [homepage](https://osmocom.org/projects/gr-osmosdr/wiki/GrOsmoSDR) for more information.
 ```bash
 git clone git://git.osmocom.org/gr-osmosdr